 - Cultural competence and the ability to provide informed advocacy.

-- Ability to write an Individualized Care Plan and communicate effectively, verbally and in writing, across complicated service and support systems or ability to learn quickly.
+- Ability to write an Individualized Care Plan and communicate effectively in English, across complicated service and support systems or ability to learn quickly.

 - Ability to positively interact and advocate with a complex Interdisciplinary Care Team while representing a consumer’s needs and goals.